patrickmallahan/vin-react-starter-kit/README.md

 In main.js, reference your top level component (instead of Redux's root container at ./containers/root).

-### Why are test files not placed in a separate centralized spot?
+### Why are test files placed alongside the file under test (instead of centralized)?
 Streamlined automated testing is a core feature of this starter kit.
 All tests are placed in files that end in .spec.js.
-They are placed in the same directory as the file under test.
+Spec files are placed in the same directory as the file under test.
 Why?
 + The existence of tests is highly visible.
 If a corresponding .spec file hasn't been created, it's obvious.
 + Easy to open since they're in the same folder as the file being tested.
 + Easy to create new test files when creating new source files.